 Updating personal information

-To change your password, email address or security question, select Personalize on the left side of your screen, then select the item you wish to change.
+To change your password, email address or security question, select Preferences on the left side of your screen, then select the item you wish to change.

 Correcting medical information